Click here for updates to closures, protocols, sanitizing & current news regarding The Blood Center's response to the COVID virus.

 Apheresis is a closed, sterile system utilizing single-use disposable needles and plastic tubing.
-The donation takes about one to two hours.
+The donation takes one to two hours.

 The human body replaces plasma very quickly, so eligible donors may give plasma every four weeks, up to 12 times per year!

-The procedure for plasma apheresis donation is similar to a whole blood donation.
+The procedure for plasma apheresis donation is similar to a blood donation.
 However the donation takes about one to two hours.
 You may watch television or read a book during your donation.

 It helps to eat a well-balanced meal beforehand, including iron-rich foods, but avoid consuming fatty foods and dairy products.

 The general requirements for donating plasma are the same for whole blood.
 Additionally, you must wait 72 hours after taking aspirin or aspirin-containing medications.

 Please speak to an Apheresis Supervisor about whether or not you qualify to donate plasma.